 These resources help to teach students about the science of volcanoes.

-Visit GeoNet to view the volcano cameras and see current volcanic unrest in New Zealand.
+See New Zealand's volcano cameras and the current volcanic unrest in New Zealand.

-A New Zealand perspective on volcanoes from Te Ara, the Encyclopedia of New Zealand.
+Read a New Zealand perspective on volcanoes on Te Ara, the Encyclopedia of New Zealand.

 Watch this video from the Science Learning Hub explaining rock cores.